aminomancer/uc.css.js/README.md

 #### [Restore pre-Proton Library Button](/JS/restorePreProtonLibraryButton.uc.js):

 ✨ The library toolbar button used to have an animation that played when a bookmark was added.
 It's another casualty of the Proton updates.
-This script restores the library button animation in its entirety, with one minor improvement.<details><summary>💬 <i><b>More details...</b></i></summary>
+This script restores the library button animation in its entirety, with one minor improvement.<details><summary>💬 **_More details..._**</summary>

 The library animation always looked just a tiny bit off for certain window scaling factors — the animation would appear about half a pixel from where the static icon is, causing it to appear to move when the animation finishes.
 The script can fix this, so see the description at the top of the file for details on enabling the scaling fix.
 This version of the script requires fx-autoconfig, [userChrome.au.css](/userChrome.au.css) and the [resources/skin](/resources/skin) folder.
 If you don't want to download those files, grab the [_standalone_](/JS/restorePreProtonLibraryButton-standalone.uc.js) version instead.